ArdiJorganxhi/TabuGame/README.md

-# Tabu Game in Flutter
+# Do you trust your vocabulary?
+Welcome to Tabu Game!

 It is a game developed in Flutter.